devjow/gts-spec/README.md

 The proliferation of distributed systems, microservices, and event-driven architectures has created a significant challenge in maintaining **data integrity**, **system interoperability**, and **type governance** across organizational boundaries and technology stacks.

-Existing identification methods—such as opaque UUIDs, simple URLs, or proprietary naming conventions—fail to address the full spectrum of modern data management requirements.
+Existing identification methods—such as opaque UUIDs, simple URLs (e.g. JSON Schema URLs), or proprietary naming conventions—fail to address the full spectrum of modern data management requirements.
 The **Global Type System (GTS)** is designed to solve these systemic issues by providing a simple, structured, and self-describing mechanism for identifying and referencing data types (schemas) and data instances (objects).

 The primary value of GTS is to provide a single, universal identifier that is immediately useful for: